markpmlim/FisheyeToEquiRectangular/README.md

-## Convert a FishEye image to an EquiRectangular image
+## Convert a Single FishEye image to an EquiRectangular image

 This project attempts to convert single fisheye images to 2:1 equirectangular images or 1:1 square images.